yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     1627943076717734
     ```

-1. Start the YSQL shell and connect to your local instance.
+1. Start the YSQL shell and connect to your local instance:

     ```sh
     $ bin/ysqlsh -h 127.0.0.1
     ```

-1. Create a table and populate some sample data.
+1. Create a table and populate some sample data:

     ```sql
     CREATE TABLE employees (